‘Mr. Robot’ Will End After Its Fourth Season

 — Sam Esmail (@samesmail) August 29, 2018

-Disappointed fans will at the very least have a twelve-episode final season to wrap up the intricate story of Mr. Robot when it eventually does begin in 2019.
+Disappointed fans will at the very least have a 12-episode final season to wrap up the intricate story of Mr. Robot when it eventually does begin in 2019.
 Originally rumors had the fourth season to be the standard eight episodes, while Esmail was still contemplating a potential fifth season.

 Production for the final series has not kicked off yet, currently scheduled to begin in the winter, meaning that fans will have more than a year wait for new episodes after Season 3 wrapped up in December 2017.